Danielskauge/Reinforcement-Learning/README.md

 - matplotlib

 Code has only been tested on Windows.

+If running on a Colab Notebook, add the following at the start of the code to be able to run LunarLanderContinuous-v2:
+!pip3 install box2d-py
+!pip3 install gym[Box_2D]

 ***Note on Results***
 In all graphs, the average reward sums over the last 10 episodes is plotted unless otherwise specified.
 The final score is the reward sum of the last episode.